inna1305/quiz-react/README.md

 # Quiz Application using React, TypeScript, and SCSS

 This project is a quiz application that gathers user responses, displaying the current step number within the survey and enabling forward and backward navigation, with answers persisting when navigating back.

-# Quiz Application using React, TypeScript, and SCSS

-This project is a quiz application that gathers user responses, displaying the current step number within the survey and enabling forward and backward navigation, with answers persisting when navigating back.